 Return value

-The function returns a string with special characters replaced by their corresponding HTML entities.
+A string with special characters replaced by their HTML entities.

 Example